GerritCodeReview/plugins_code-owners/resources/Documentation/config.md

         approvals.\
         This allows branches to opt-out of the code owners functionality.\
         Can be set multiple times.\
-        Can be overridden per project by setting [codeOwners.disabledBranch](#codeOwnersDisabledBranch) in
+        The configured value list can be extended on project-level by setting [codeOwners.disabledBranch](#codeOwnersDisabledBranch) in
         `@PLUGIN@.config`.\
         By default unset.